What are the best shoes for kettlebell training?

-- no shoes in the car, yeah I know, it’s against the law in some places, stuff them, what a bunch of idiots, I have more problems finding the pedals with my shoes on and potentially get stuck to something with shoes on.
+- no shoes in the car, yeah I know, it’s against the law in some places, stuff them, I have more problems finding the pedals with my shoes on and potentially get stuck to something with shoes on.

 - no shoes in the gym, unless I’m sprinting long distance or on a rough surface.

-- when I go hiking up mountains, it really depends on the terrain and heat, if possible, I wear no shoes, second choice is flip flops, third is vibram five finger shoes and last is wearing shoes.
+- when I go hiking up mountains, it really depends on the terrain and heat, if possible, I wear no shoes, the second choice is flip flops, third is Vibram five finger shoes and last is wearing shoes.